drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 **Pebble_Watch_Summary_0**

-that does a calculation to show the SLA for Cases closed.
+that does a calculation to show the SLA for Cases closed.<br>

 ![image alt text](images/image09.png)